ktams/mySmartHome/README.md

 # mySmartHome
-Hard- and Software for amrt home devices
+Hard- and Software for smart home devices